 Investigating the barriers that stop customers booking directly and creating strategies that remove them is a never-ending but necessary battle.

 - Reliance on online travel agents

 - Cost of acquisition (e.g web design and user experience)

 - Lack of hotel resources

 All of these are reasons why hotels are either not pursuing, or not being allowed to pursue direct booking campaigns and foster return business.

 However, there are methods hotels can use to improve their chances of direct bookings.

-Here are seven reasons direct bookings are important and some strategies for hotels to make the most of them.
+Here are 10 reasons direct bookings are important and some strategies for hotels to make the most of them.